Jeffries says ‘extreme MAGA’ Republicans consider Social Security a Ponzi scheme: ‘Must stop them’

 The White House and Scott have gone back and forth the past couple days, with Scott saying his proposals would not cut Social Security and Medicare and the Biden administration accusing him of wanting to be the “national poster-child” for Republican attacks on the programs.

-Rep. Byron Donalds (R-Fla.) said in a CNN interview that Biden’s claims are “not true,” and no Republican has pushed for sunsetting the two programs specifically in exchange for raising the debt limit.
+Rep. Byron Donalds (R-Fla.) said in a CNN interview that Biden’s claims are “not true” and that no Republican has pushed for sunsetting the two programs specifically in exchange for raising the debt limit.